ADORSYS-GIS/wazuh-cert-oauth2/crates/wazuh-cert-oauth2-client/README.md

 -   Access to an OAuth2/OIDC provider.
 -   A running instance of the `wazuh-cert-oauth2` server.
 -   A local Wazuh agent installation (if managing agent services).
--   For cross-compilation: Docker or a compatible container runtime with `cross` installed (`cargo install cross`). `libssl-dev` is required for the target architecture (handled by `Cross.toml` for specified targets).

 ## Building